 Not just cliffs and views

-High Cliff State park Rd
+Views of High Cliff State Park Trails

 Trails have great views

 The trail loops in at the family campground where we passed by group cabins and RV stations.
 This is one easy trail to experience everything at the park, well maintained to even bike the whole way.
 The trail is about 4 miles and it took about 4 hours to complete while enjoying the overlooks and stopping to take photos.
-Just before the 1.0-mile marker, there is a path down the bluff which leads to Lime Kiln Ruins.
+Just before the 1.0-mile marker, there is a path down the bluff that leads to Lime Kiln Ruins.
 It is a difficult trail over the rocks where we can walk on cliffs, and soon along the lakeshore, at the end of Lime Kiln Road near the park entrance.

 Leave No Trace Behind